xoxzo/blog.xoxzo.com/content/Announcements/2018-12-17-ezsms-v3-release-en.md

 You can send SMS using our `Send via Web` or `CSV upload` for bulk messages or customized messages as before.
 You will be amazed though for our upgraded User Interface, which provides not only the good looking but the simpler and easier use.

 ## Create Sub-accounts
 This is a brand-new feature.
 Now you can have multiple accounts under one Dashboard, get your sub-accounts to share the sending tasks.
-You can set the point limit that the sub accounts can use, and manage them in your parent account.
+You can set the point limit that the sub accounts can use, and manage them in your main account.
 This is a feature only available to corporate users who has post-pay contract with us.
 Please contact HelpDesk with your account registered email address if you wish to use this.
 Please also note that this additional feature brought some new items in our Terms of Service.
 Please check [here](https://www.ezsms.biz/ja/faq/tos/).